The responsibilities and experience of our Board of Directors and Group Management Committee.

-He is a member of the Safety, Health, Environment and Security Committee, and a member of the Nominations Committee.
+He is Chairman of the Safety, Health, Environment and Security Committee, and a member of the Nominations Committee.

 Mr Tyler was Director General and Chief Executive of the International Air Transport Association from 2011 to 2016.
 Prior to this, Mr Tyler spent over 30 years with Cathay Pacific Airways Limited.
 His career includes several management and executive roles in Hong Kong, the UK, Italy, Japan, Canada, the Philippines and Australia before serving in the role of Chief Executive Officer from 2007 to 2011.

 He is a Non-Executive Director of Bombardier Inc, BOC Aviation Limited and Trans Maldivian Airways Limited and a Fellow of the Royal Aeronautical Society.

 Barbara Ward was appointed to the Qantas Board in June 2008.